-Throughout his career, Jeter has been a fixture in New York.
-You don’t think of the Yankees without thinking of Jeter.
-He has also been the best — at least one of the best, if you’re picky — shortstops in the game for a long time.
-During Jeters’ reign, there have been better offensive and defensive shortstops than him, but no one has equaled his impressive balance of offense and defense.
-That’s what this list is: the five best all-around shortstops to ever play the game from the bottom to the top, taking into account more than any single facet of the game.
+Throughout his incredible career, Jeter showed himself to be one of the greatest shortstops to ever step on a diamond.
+While there have been better offensive shortstops, and better defensive shortstops, no one equaled his impressive balance of offense and defense.
+Which is why we feel the need to compile this particular list.
+Therefore, with that in mind, here’s a look the five best all-around shortstops to ever play the game from the bottom to the top, taking into account more than any single facet of the game.

 5. Ernie Banks

-Playing the more defensive-minded shortstop position, Banks wasn’t expected to produce tons of runs — he did exactly that.
-He’s one of just 25 players ever in the MLB to hit 500 career home runs, and he did that all while wearing a Chicago Cubs jersey for his entire 18-year tenure from 1953-71.
-Though he played first base towards the end, Banks would go down as one of the best (and first) power-hitting shortstops ever.
+Playing the more defensive-minded shortstop position, Banks wasn’t expected to produce tons of runs.
+Yet, he did exactly that.
+He’s one of just 25 players ever in the MLB to hit 500 career home runs, and he did that all while wearing a Chicago Cubs jersey for his entire 18-year tenure from 1953–71.
+Although he played first base toward the end of his career, Banks would go down as one of the best (and first) power-hitting shortstops ever.
 During the peak of his career, he won back-to-back MVP awards, which all but set his legacy in stone.
 It is also worth noting that Banks was the first African-American player on the Cubs’ roster.

 4. Ozzie Smith

-Whereas Banks was known more for his offense, Smith was a defensive legend.
-His .978 fielding percentage (according to Baseball Reference) is one of the best ever.
+Where Banks was known for his offense, Ozzie Smith was known for his legendary defense.
+His .978 fielding percentage is one of the best the game has ever seen.
 The ease with which Smith moved around the infield and made almost impossible plays look easy is a quality that set him apart from even the best infielders.
 In 19 MLB seasons, he played for two different teams and racked up 13 Gold Gloves at the position.

 Whereas some shortstops are hindrances to a team’s batting order (see Adam Everett) because they’re needed more for their defense, that wasn’t the case for Smith.
 Sure, he didn’t have the most powerful bat in the league — he still managed to leave baseball with a .262 batting average, and an average of 50 RBIs per every 162 games played.
 Again, he didn’t wow you with his bat, but put that next to his wizardry at shortstop, and there wasn’t a team out there that wouldn’t have signed Smith in a heartbeat.